freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-38.md

 ## Description
 <section id='description'>

-Add the `type` attribute with the value `submit` to the button.
+Even through you added your button below the text input, they appear next to each other on the page.
+That's because both `input` and `button` elements are inline elements, which don't appear on new lines.

-After doing that, clicking this button will send the data from your form to the URL in your form's action attribute.
+Now add the `type` attribute with the value `submit` to the button.
+After that, clicking this button will send the data from your form to the URL in your form's action attribute.

 </section>